sj26/gem/README.md

 Just enough not-Rubygems to index a collection of gems for download... and maybe more.

+There are some severe caveats.
+Some are by design, others will be addressed later.

 Created by [Samuel Cochran](http://sj26.com) for [Railscamp X](http://railscamps.com).

 ## Thoughts